-In the third installment of our ongoing Music Foundations video tutorial series, Dubspot instructor Max Wild demonstrates how to reharmonize an A capella using Ellie Goulding’s “Lights” as example.
-If you missed the previous tutorials in this series, check out part one and part two.
+In part three of this three-part Music Foundations video tutorial series, Dubspot Instructor Max Wild demonstrates how to reharmonize chord progressions to work with an acapella in Ableton Live using Ellie Goulding’s “Lights” as an example.

-To those of you unfamiliar with the term reharmonization: Reharmonization means changing the harmony (or chord sequence) to a song, by replacing the existing chord sequence with chords of your own, to give the song a different sound, and personal touch.
-For instance you could change a song from minor to major or vice versa by reharmonizing it.
-This is a very useful tool in remixing.
+To those of you unfamiliar with the term reharmonization: Reharmonization means changing the harmony (or chord sequence) to a song by replacing the existing chord sequence with chords of your own to give the song a different sound, and personal touch.
+For instance, you could change a song from minor to major or vice versa by reharmonizing it.
+This technique is a very useful tool in remixing.

 The best producers, DJs, and musicians in the world strive to be well-rounded.
 So should you.
 In Dubspot’s Music Foundations Program, you’ll explore three major aspects of music: rhythmic theory, melodic theory, and critical listening.

 Most pioneering early electronic musicians had years of conservatory training in theory and performance but had access to very limited technologies.
 In today’s musical world, it’s the opposite: we have a powerful and versatile array of electronic music making tools at our fingertips, but often fall short in our theoretical understanding of how electronic music works.